tensfeldt/openNCAreport/README.md

 The {openNCAreport} package is designed to automate common reporting tasks across the NCA framework.
 As it stands, the package currently handles some of the data pre-processing required to present PK parameter data in a summary table.
 The tables themselves are generating using the feature-rich {gtsummary} package, but {openNCAreport} makes the task of loading and labeling the data very easy and can also handle studies which have a simple binary exclusion profile.

+For information and examples of {gtsummary} usage see the (homepage)[http://www.danieldsjoberg.com/gtsummary/].

 ### Installation and Usage

 The package can be installed via: